Will Shu: Career

 Before founding Deliveroo, Shu worked as an analyst for S.A.C.
 Capital Advisors and ESO Capital, and as an investment banker at Morgan Stanley.
 He co-founded Deliveroo in 2013 with childhood friend and software engineer Greg Orlowski.
 Shu had the idea to start Deliveroo while working in Morgan Stanley's London office and seeing the lack of delivery options while working late nights.
 Shu worked as the company's first delivery person, delivering food every day for the first eight months in order to understand the customer experience.

 Deliveroo operated in London for the first two years, growing via word of mouth.
 In 2015, the company expanded internationally to Paris, Berlin and Dublin.
 Deliveroo reached a valuation of more than £1.5 billion in November 2017, operating in 12 countries and more than 150 cities.

 In February 2016, Orlowski, who had been working as Deliveroo's chief technology officer, left "to spend more time with his wife in Chicago after the birth of their daughter".

-Shu famously continues to work shifts as a Deliveroo driver, delivering food around London every few weeks.
+Shu continues to work shifts as a Deliveroo driver, delivering food around London every few weeks.

 Controversy

-Shu received criticism for raising his personal salary to £125,000 a year, a 22.5 per cent increase, amidst a dispute over riders' status and company losses in 2016.
+Shu received criticism for raising his own salary to £125,000 a year, a 22.5 per cent increase, amidst a dispute over riders' status and company losses in 2016.
 Administrative expenses, such as hiring new staff and a new London office, multiplied from £28.8 million to £142.2 million, resulting in a large loss.
-In addition, Shu gave out close to £4.5 million in share bonuses to directors and hundreds of other head office staff.
+In addition, Shu gave nearly £4.5 million in share bonuses to directors and hundreds of other head office staff.

 Deliveroo was one of many gig workers companies facing legal challenges over the employment model of its delivery riders.
 Four court judgements, most recently a Court of Appeal's judgement in 2021, confirmed that Deliveroo's riders are self-employed independent contractors.